GaijinEntertainment/daScript/doc/source/stdlib/detail/builtin.rst

 .. |function-builtin-clone_to_move| replace:: to be documented

-.. |function-builtin-each| replace:: to be documented
+.. |function-builtin-each| replace:: returns iterator, which iterates though each element of the object. object can be range, static or dynamic array, another iterator.

 .. |function-builtin-each_enum| replace:: to be documented

 .. |function-builtin-each_ref| replace:: to be documented

-.. |function-builtin-emplace| replace:: to be documented
+.. |function-builtin-emplace| replace:: emplace will push to dynamic array `array_arg` the content of `value`. `value` has to be of the same type (or const reference to same type) as array values. if `at` is provided `value` will be pushed at index `at`, otherwise to the end of array.
+The `content` of value will be moved (<-) to it.

-.. |function-builtin-erase| replace:: to be documented
+.. |function-builtin-erase| replace:: erase will erase `at` index element in `arg` array.

 .. |function-builtin-finalize| replace:: to be documented

 .. |function-builtin-finalize_dim| replace:: to be documented

-.. |function-builtin-find| replace:: to be documented
+.. |function-builtin-find| replace:: will execute `block_arg` with argument pointer-to-value in `table_arg` pointing to value indexed by `key`, or null if `key` doesn't exist in `table_arg`.

 .. |function-builtin-find_for_edit| replace:: to be documented